amooma/rails-4.2-book/chapter04-activerecord.md

 > **Note**
 >
 > This chapter is only about ActiveRecord.
 So I am not going to
-> integrate any tests (see ?), to keep the examples as simple as
+> integrate any tests (see [Chapter 7, Tests](chapter07-test-driven-development.html)), to keep the examples as simple as
 > possible.

 ### Not in the Mood for SQL?